Source: Life Science Daily

 Organizations must consider:

-- Who has access to clinical trial and research data
+- Who has access to clinical and research data

 - How that data is protected from unauthorized access or manipulation

-- Whether systems can detect changes to sensitive datasets in real time
+- Whether systems can detect changes in real time

-Regulatory bodies such as the FDA, EMA, and Health Canada require strict adherence to data integrity and Good Clinical Practice (GCP) standards.
+Regulatory bodies such as the FDA, EMA, and Health Canada require strict adherence to data integrity and Good Clinical Practice (GCP).

-As trials become increasingly digital — using cloud platforms, electronic data capture systems, and remote monitoring — the attack surface continues to expand.
+As trials become more digital, the attack surface continues to expand.

 AI Adoption Requires Governance